Bsully505/NetworkSimulator/out/production/NetworkSimulator/README.md

 1) Compile the code within the folder containing all the source code
 2) run the file "App.java"
-3) Modify the GUI you are prompted by loading a network and selecting an algorithm, packts per second to be sent and debug level (if you want)
+3) Modify the GUI you are prompted by loading a network and selecting an algorithm, packets per second to be sent, and debug level (if you want)
 4) Hit the "Run" button!

 Breakdown of work